AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

 <% end %>
 ```

 We'd decided to create a new action on the charges controller.
 What was really interesting here, reflecting on our piecemeal work on the charges controller, is that we realised we'd got our RESTfulness totally out of whack.
-We'd originally put our subscription sign-up in a "charges" controller from one Stripe example that was all about making single one off charges.
+We'd originally put our subscription sign-up in a "Charges" controller from one Stripe example that was all about making single one off charges.
 What we had would be more accurately called a "Subscription" controller.
 Let's look at all the code that's accumulated there:

 ```rb
 class ChargesController < ApplicationController